Rana-lab279/Data-analysis-/README.md

    - Does not adjust for multiple comparisons in country-specific analyses
    - Extreme outliers may disproportionately influence results

-### Recommendations for Future Analysis
-- Perform sensitivity analysis excluding extreme outliers
-- Adjust for country-level covariates (GDP, healthcare spending, population)
-- Use mixed-effects models to account for country-level random effects
-- Incorporate time-series decomposition to separate trend from noise

 ---

 ## Author